beginning of content

 It is very important that you finish the full course of antibiotics.
 After you have finished treatment, you will be tested again to make sure you are cured.

-Most of the time antibiotics cures gonorrhoea.
-It's important to remember to keep practicing safe sex, since treatment doesn't make you immune to reinfection with gonorrhoea if you are exposed again.
+Most of the time, antibiotics cure gonorrhoea.
+It is important to remember to keep practising safe sex as treatment does not stop you from getting gonorrhoea again if you are exposed.

-Neisseria gonorrhoea bacteria are becoming more resistant to antibiotics, so if you still have symptoms a few days after starting treatment, see your doctor again.
+Neisseria gonorrhoeae bacteria are becoming more resistant to antibiotics.
+If you still have symptoms a few days after starting treatment, see your doctor again.

-It's also important to tell any sexual partners that you have an STI, so they can be tested and treated too.
+It is also important to tell any sexual partners that you have an STI so they can be tested and treated too.

 Your doctor will help you decide who you need to tell and how to tell them.